danirus/django-comments-xtd/demos/project-quotes/README.md

 It is a very simple project with only three dependencies:
  * django>=4,<5
  * django-contrib-comments>=2.1,<2.2
+ * django-comments-xtd

 Features:
  * It is a fully backend driven project (no JavaScript needed).
  * Users and visitors can send comments and replies.
+ * Comments can be nested one level.

 ## Install